Get your copy of the ultimate guide to lead generation through telecalling (scripts included)

 This one-way communication technique allows the manager to speak to the agent in private.
 It does so without letting the customer know or hear what they are saying.

-This is usually done when a manager sees a situation that requires intervention without letting the customer know.
+This is usually done when a manager sees a situation that requires intervention.
+This intervention is done without letting the customer know.

 Whisper can be very effective in helping agents continue whenever they find themselves in a pinch.
 For example, when they have a question, are stuck between calls, when the situation is getting heated, etc.

-The Snoop Call Monitoring technique allows the supervisor to talk to the agent and the customer when required.
+The Snoop Call Monitoring technique allows your supervisor to talk to your agent and the customer when required.

 This method is usually used to resolve customer queries faster.
 But, it can also help develop a sense of importance in customers when a senior staff member takes over.